MarieAugerMethe/InformedHSA/README.md

 ## Simulations

 The code to reproduce simulations and the associated figures is available in two sets of files.

-The first set of files are for
+- The first set of files are for the resource selection function (RSF) simulations, with `1_rsf_simulations.Rmd` containing the code and `1_rsf_simulations.html` being a compiled version of the code.

+- The second set of files are for the step selection function (SSF) simulations, with `2_ssf_simulations.Rmd` containing the code and `2_ssf_simulations.html` being a compiled version of the code.